This policy applies to staff, volunteers, Governors, sub-contractors and those on work placements.

 Confidentiality and sensitivity

-Because of the personal and sensitive nature of some of the issues raised and discussed during PSHE lessons, pupils may occasionally make disclosures, either in class or to individual staff members.
+Because of the personal and sensitive nature of some of the issues raised in school, pupils may occasionally make disclosures, either in class or to individual staff members.
 Staff do not offer pupils, or their parents, unconditional confidentiality.
 All staff will make it clear that although most information can be kept confidential some may need to be passed on in the best interests of the a pupil.
 However, the pupil will know when this has to happen, what will be done with the information and who will have access to it.
 In class, teachers establish that it is important that pupils agree not to pressure one another to answer questions about their experiences.
-Many topics raised will arouse strong feelings – these topics may include sex, drugs, politics, family values, law, environmental issues, bullying and bereavement.
-Staff must ensure pupils establish ground rules about how they will behave and react towards each other and how issues will be dealt with, in a manner relevant to the year group.
+Some topics raised may arouse strong feelings – these topics may include sex, drugs, politics, family values, law, environmental issues, bullying and bereavement.
+Staff must try to ensure pupils establish ground rules about how they will behave and react towards each other and how issues will be dealt with, in a manner relevant to the year group.

 Answering difficult questions